/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 Tips for adjusting the Gains of the Samples

-When using normalized samples, it can be useful to switch off any velocity fades and level velocity settings while adjusting the gains in the mapping.
+When using normalized samples, it can be useful to switch off any velocity fades and level velocity settings while adjusting the gains in the Mapping editor.

 1. In the Program Tree, select the layer on which you activated the Individual Velocity Mode and Velocity Fade options.